Generic name: butorphanol (nasal) [ bue-TOR-fa-nol ]

 What happens if I miss a dose?

-Since butorphanol nasal is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since butorphanol is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?